Jobhdez/Yotta/README.md

 (in-package :yotta)
 ```
+### C backend
+The C backend supports basic linear algebra expressions such as:

+- Vector addition and subtraction

+- Matrix addition and subtraction

+#### Examples
 To compile a basic linear algebra expression such as `[2 3 4] + [4 5 6]` use:
 ```
 (generate-c "[2 3 4] + [4 5 6]" <filename.c>)